mggg-states/TX-shapefiles/README.md

 * `HD`: Texas State House District ID

 ## Projection
-This shapefile uses a NAD83/Texas State Mapping System projection or EPSG: 3081.
+This shapefile uses a NAD83/Texas State Mapping System projection (EPSG: 3081).

 ## Rating
 We give this shapefile an A rating.
 All data was obtained from the state government and was processed by MGGG staff.